African feminism: Snail-sense feminism

 Snail-sense feminism is a theory proposed by Akachi Adimora-Ezeigbo.
 This feminism encourages Nigerian woman to work slowly like a snail's movement in her dealings with men in the "tough and very difficult patriarchal [Nigerian] society they live in."
 Ezeigbo proposes that women "must learn survival strategies to be able to overcome the impediments placed before her and live a good life."

 Misovirism feminism

 Misovirism is a theory Invented by Cameroonian thinker Werewere Liking.

 Cultural feminism

-Cultural feminism is a theory invented by Nigerian author Buchi Emecheta, which she called "feminism with a small f."
+Cultural feminism is a theory invented by Nigerian author Buchi Emecheta.
+She defines cultural feminism as "feminism with a small f."

+Siyakaka feminism

+FAKA, a black queer femme performance duo from South Africa, has created what they call Siyakaka feminism.
+Siyakaka feminism literally means “we’re shitting all over you” and emerges from the intersectional experiences of being black, queer, femme, gender nonconforming, and working class.
+Siyakaka feminism presents "abjection and deviance" as a philosophy of "unbecoming normatively human" and is "a contemporary antiracist, anticlassist, antihomophobic, and anti-trans-phobic feminism."
+Siyakaka feminism is "the pursuit of black-queer world-making through black erotic freedom."